This topic takes on average 55 minutes to read.

 There are a number of interactive features in this resource:

+Liquid found inside cells is called intracellular fluid, whereas that found outside of cells is called extracellular fluid (ECF).
 The cells of your body are bathed in tissue fluid.
-This is also a solution of salts, sugars and other chemicals in water.
-It is important that the concentration of dissolved substances in the tissue fluid is the same as the concentration of the cell contents (an isotonic solution).
+This fluid, together with blood plasma, make up 97% of the ECF.
+The remaining 3% is lymph.
+Tissue fluid, or interstitial fluid, is a solution of salts, sugars and other chemicals in water.
+It is important that the concentration of dissolved substances in the tissue fluid is the same as the concentration of the cell contents in the cytoplasm (an isotonic solution).
 If the solution outside the cell is more concentrated than the cell contents (a hypertonic solution), water will move out of the cell by osmosis.
 If the solution outside the cell is less concentrated that the cell contents (a hypotonic solution), then water will move into the cell by osmosis.

 If the surrounding fluid becomes more concentrated (hypertonic) than the red blood cell contents, they lose water by osmosis and cannot function.

 If the surrounding fluid is instead less concentrated (hypotonic), the red blood cell gains water by osmosis, and could even burst.

 See below for an animation which shows you the effect of water balance problems on the red blood cells which carry oxygen around your body.